Browse By State

 Pay attention to whether or not the company responds to any of the reviews, too.
 The best treatment centers will listen to their clients and improve upon the things that their clients either didn’t like or wish they had more of.
 Active participation shows that they care enough to make their client’s voices feel heard.

-We recommend choosing a facility that has a three-star rating or higher, as well as a facility with a decent number of reviews that span a period of time.
+We recommend choosing an inpatient facility that has a three-star rating or higher, as well as a facility with a decent number of reviews that span a period of time.
 If a facility has 100 reviews all in one day, it is unlikely that those are honest.

 How Long Have They Been in Business?